 This was just one instance that earned Aaron the compliment of being called a “steely-eyed missile man,” the absolute highest of NASA compliments.
 And even today — among us geeks — the phrase “SCE to AUX” used to describe a situation where one narrowly averts a catastrophe by coming up with an ingenious plan.

 After all the systems and telemetry had been restored, Conrad wondered if they had been struck by lightning, and it later was confirmed.
-Conrad remarked, “Think we need to do a little more all-weather testing.”
+Conrad remarked, “I think we need to do a little more all-weather testing!.”